-Current Board President.
-Elected to the Board in November, 2003; was Board President in 2006 and 2012.
+Elected to the Board in November, 2003; was Board President in 2006, 2012 and 2016.
 Also serves on the President’s Council for Innovation at Skyline College.
-Is currently a Chair of the Board of the California State Parks Foundation, and is also a Board member of the Beyond Barriers Athletic Foundation and Charge Across Town.
-Has previously been a Board member of the local chapter of the Leukemia & Lymphoma Society and was their 2001 Silicon Valley Man of the Year.
-Also was previously a Board member of the Volunteer Center of San Mateo County, the Symphonix League of the San Francisco Symphony, was a member of the 1997 San Mateo County Civil Grand Jury and served on the San Mateo County Office of Education Internet Access Task Force.
+Is currently Chair of the California State Parks Foundation, and is also a Board member of the Beyond Barriers Athletic Foundation and the Quantum Leap Healthcare Collaborative at UC San Francisco.
+Has previously been a Board member of the Bay Area Chapter of the Leukemia & Lymphoma Society and was their 2001 Silicon Valley Man of the Year.
+Also was previously a Board member of Charge Across Town, the Volunteer Center of San Mateo County, the Symphonix League of the San Francisco Symphony, was a member of the 1997 San Mateo County Civil Grand Jury and served on the San Mateo County Office of Education Internet Access Task Force.
 Is a retired Silicon Valley serial entrepreneur.
-Was president and co-founder of Maverix Bionics, Inc., a "big data" software company for analyzing genomic sequence data; founder and CEO of QuickHealth, Inc., a provider of primary care medical services; co-founder, Executive Vice President, and Chief Technology Officer of Docent, Inc., a pioneer in online learning software.
+Was president and co-founder of Maverix Biomics, Inc., a "big data" software company for analyzing genomic sequence data; founder and CEO of QuickHealth, Inc., a provider of primary care medical services; co-founder, Executive Vice President, and Chief Technology Officer of Docent, Inc., a pioneer in online learning software; and CEO of Talarian, Inc., a provider of real-time message-oriented middleware.
 Has more than 35 years of entrepreneurial experience with Silicon Valley startup companies, including creating two publicly-held companies with a market cap at one time in excess of $1 billion.
 Graduate of Stanford University with a Bachelor of Science degree (with distinction) and a Master of Science degree in Electrical Engineering.
 Resident of Hillsborough.
-Term expires 2019.
+Term expires 2020.

-Current Board Vice President-Clerk.
+Current Board President.
 Elected to the Board in November, 2013.
 Began a fifty-year career in education as a high school chemistry and math teacher.
 Servied as principal of three different high schools in the north county before becoming Superintendent of the San Mateo Union High School District.
 Shortly after retirement from the high school district, became the President of Cañada College where he served in that role for six years before retirement.
 Board member of several educational and philanthropic foundations.
-Term expires 2017.
+Term expires 2018.